 Learn everything about Le Dome St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn all best vintages, a history of the property, information on the vineyards and winemaking.
+Learn all the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Le Dome History, Overview

 The first vintage of Le Dome was produced in 1996.
 The wines of Le Dome are expensive, hard to find, and have a unique character, due to the high portion of Cabernet Franc in the blend.

-Chateau Le Dome was created and developed by Jonathan Maltus from different parcels located close to Chateau Beau-Sejour Becot, Chateau Canon and Chateau Angelus.
-While some of the other wines produced from Jonathan Maltus are also located in same, general area, each has a unique terroir that allows for a myriad of styles and characteristics from the wines.
+Chateau Le Dome was created and developed by Jonathan Maltus from different parcels located close to Chateau Beau-Sejour Becot, Chateau Canon, and Chateau Angelus.
+While some of the other wines produced by Jonathan Maltus are also located in the same, general area, each has a unique terroir that allows for a myriad of styles and characteristics from the wines.

 Le Dome Vineyards, Terroir, Grapes, Winemaking

 Interestingly, when Jonathan Maltus purchased the first vines for the property, he thought he was buying Merlot.
 It was not until a few weeks later that he discovered he actually bought Cabernet Franc.
 However, as you can see from tasting the wine, he turned out to be very lucky indeed.